BosiC0015/SocialMedia/README.md

-## This is the group project of CST8257 Web Applications Development
+# This is the group project of CST8257 Web Applications Development

 Group Members:
 - Bosi Chen
 - Christine Taguan
 -

-# Objecttive
+## Objective

 Create a socia media network website for picture album management and sharing.